GabrielMoreau/uvmat-doc/help/README.md

   A calibration point can be adjusted by selecting it with the mouse and moving it while pressing the left mouse button.
   The coordinates in pixel of the selected points get listed in the table *[ListCoord]* of *geometry_calib.fig*.

-- *Editing the coordinate table:* After mouse selection, the physical coordinates must be introduced by editing the table.
+- *Editing the coordinate table*: After mouse selection, the physical coordinates must be introduced by editing the table.
   To make this task easier it is possible to export the table content on the Matlab command window by pressing *[EXPORT PTS]*, and copy-paste a column on the table *[ListCoord]* (the column below the introduction cell is filled).
   A single point can be removed by the 'backward' or 'suppr' keyboard command after selecting its line on the table.
   The whole set of points can be removed by pressing *[CLEAR PT]*.
   They can be also removed by pressing *[STORE PT]*, then stored in a XML file (whose path and name is listed in *[ListCoordFiles]*).
   Stored points can be retrieved by the menu bar command *[Import/calibration points]*.

-- *Creating a physical grid:* This tool *[!Tools/Create grid]* in the menu bar command provides the set of physical coordinates of a cartesian grid, ranked line by line from the bottom.
+- *Creating a physical grid*: This tool *[!Tools/Create grid]* in the menu bar command provides the set of physical coordinates of a cartesian grid, ranked line by line from the bottom.
   First pick the set of image coordinates with the mouse.
   Then launch *[!Tools/Create grid]* and fill the first and last _x_ and _y_ values, as well as the meshes, in physical coordinates.
   These coordinates then fill the table *[ListCoord]*.

-- *Detecting a physical grid:* This tool *[!Tools/Detect grid]* provides the same result as *[!Tools/Create grid]*, but it automatically recognises the grid points on the image, provided the four corners of the grid have been previously selected by the mouse.
+- *Detecting a physical grid*: This tool *[!Tools/Detect grid]* provides the same result as *[!Tools/Create grid]*, but it automatically recognises the grid points on the image, provided the four corners of the grid have been previously selected by the mouse.
   The calibration points are detected either as image maxima (option 'white markers'), or as black crosses (option 'black markers').
   Their position can be further adjusted by selection with the mouse.

-- *Translation and rotation of calibration points: *a translation or rotation (in physical space) can be introduced by the menu bar commands *[!Tools/Translate points]* and *[!Tools/Rotate points]*.
+- *Translation and rotation of calibration points*: a translation or rotation (in physical space) can be introduced by the menu bar commands *[!Tools/Translate points]* and *[!Tools/Rotate points]*.
   In the case of rotation, the origin of the rotation, as well as the angle (in degree) must be introduced.
   The resulting coordinates appear in the list *[ListCoord]*.

-- *Flipping coordinates: * a flip (inversion of coordinates) along $x$ or $y$ is performed by the menu bar command *[!Tools/flip x]* or *[!Tools/flip x]* respectively.
+- *Flipping coordinates*: a flip (inversion of coordinates) along $x$ or $y$ is performed by the menu bar command *[!Tools/flip x]* or *[!Tools/flip x]* respectively.

 - *3D calibration*: 3D projection is handled by the options in *[calib_type]* '3D_lin','3D_quad' (if non-linear distortion is significant) or '3D_order4' (for strong distortion).
   Note that these 3D options require a sufficient number of calibration points (typically > 10) spread over the image with different values of z, or a tilted grid 9otherwise the algorithm may not converge).